warriorone/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 1. Confirm the changes and accept the license to complete the install.

 1. Now, let's add our Redis information to local environment variables.
-In the [Azure Portal](https://portal.azure.com) navigate to the resource group `DevCamp` and select the Redis Cache instance named `incidentcache...`:
+In the [Azure Portal](https://portal.azure.com) navigate to the resource group `Corso-MS-Cloud` and select the Redis Cache instance named `incidentcache...`:

     ![image](./media/2017-06-16_13_14_00.png)